Cloud Services Comparison 2022 – market share, main differences

-In the case of Google it’s more relevant to focus on the exact or almost exact keywords such as google cloud computing or google cloud services.
-Other ones may as well be associated with different services provided by Google such as the Drive or Print.
-Note that google cloud console can be mistaken for google search console due to the similarity of the phrases.
+In the case of Google, it’s more relevant to focus on the exact or almost exact keywords such as google cloud computing or google cloud services.
+Other ones may as well be associated with different services provided by Google such as Drive or Print.
+Note that the google cloud console can be mistaken for the google search console due to the similarity of the phrases.
 The latter has nothing to do with the cloud environment.

 The primary thing to observe here is the lowest average CPC compared to AWS and Azure.